 Protocol or relationship?

 As you perhaps know, in serious clinical trials therapists’ adherence to the protocol is always rated.
 And so is the level of competence in delivering the tested treatment.
 This sounds logical, because if we are to judge the value of an intervention branded as “X”, we must be sure that it was the “X” that was delivered during the trial and that the therapists had sufficient skills.
 Then, we can be sure that a possible failure is not to be blamed on insufficient competence or the lack of adherence in those who delivered the treatment, but on the treatment itself.
-Such studies provide us with valuable insight into the impact of therapists’ adherence and competence on their results.
+As a bi-product, such studies provide us with valuable data showing the impact of single therapists’ adherence and competence on their results.

 A meta-analysis of 36 such studies showed that neither the therapist’s adherence to protocol nor the level of treatment-specific competence play any significant role in determining clinical outcomes.
 In other words: it doesn’t matter how well you are trained in a particular treatment nor how much your intervention resembles the “ideal” version of the treatment.
 It’s something else that counts.

 Another study goes even further and shows that the more flexible (non-adherent) therapists are in applying specific protocols and techniques, the better outcomes they achieve.
-Being “pure” does not work out in our field.
+Being a purist does not work out in the field of psychotherapy.
 It looks like being bad as “X”-therapist makes you good as a therapist.
 Unbelievable!
-How is it possible?
+How is this paradox possible?